pacalet/mkvhdl/README.md

 ## Documentation

-This Makefile is for GNU make only and uses conventions; if your project is not compatible with the conventions, please do not use this Makefile.
+This Makefile is for GNU make only and relies on conventions; if your make is not GNU make or your project is not compatible with the conventions, please do not use this Makefile.

+The `vhdl` sub-directory contains some VHDL source files for testing.

 1. The directory containing this Makefile is the `TOP` directory.
 All make commands must be launched from `TOP`: